ZICIX AND ASIA BASED CONSTRUCTION GROUP AGREES TO FORM A CONSTRUCTION MANAGEMENT COMPANY

 About the Corporations:

-ZICIX Corporation (OTC Pink: ZICX) – Originally founded as a service provider to the Healthcare industry, the ZICIX Corporation has recently been restructured with the intention of acquiring and developing technology applications designed for service companies in consumer, retail, and other industries. www.ZicixGroup.com.
+ZICIX Corporation ZICX – Originally founded as a service provider to the Healthcare industry, the ZICIX Corporation has recently been restructured with the intention of acquiring and developing technology applications designed for service companies in consumer, retail, and other industries. www.ZicixGroup.com.

 CTIP First Investment, Inc. (CTIP-FII), a subsidiary and operating company of ZICIX Corporation.
 It is a private investment and providing investment banking services focused on Public-Private-Partnership (PPP) mode, and project development services, involved in undertaking development projects for both the Government and the Private Sectors respectively.
 CTIP-FII designs and brings the right financial engineering to project owners and creditors to fund development undertakings and permanent mortgage. www.ctip-fii.com.